rmosolgo/graphql-ruby/guides/object_cache/caching.md

 ## `cacheable(true|false)`

 `cacheable(true)` means that the configured type or field may be stored in the cache until its cache fingerprint changes.
-It also defaults to `public: true`, meaning that cached values may be shared among all clients.
-See [`public: false`](#public-false) below to cache different values for each client.
+It also defaults to `public: false`, meaning that clients will _not_ share cached responses.
+See [`public:`](#public) below for more about this option.

 `cacheable(false)` disables caching for the configured type or field.
 Any query that includes this type or field will neither check for an already-cached value nor update the cache with its result.

-## `public: false`
+## `public:`

 `cacheable(public: false)` means that a type or field may be _cached_, but {% internal_link "`Schema.private_context_fingerprint_for(ctx)`", "/object_cache/schema_setup#context-fingerprint" %} should be included in its cache key.
 In practice, this means that each client can have its own cached responses.
 Any query that contains a `cacheable(public: false)` type or field will use a private cache key.

+`cacheable(public: true)` means that cached values from this type or field may be shared by _all_ clients.
+Use this for public-facing data which is the same for all viewers.
+Queries that include _only_ `public: true` types and fields will not include `Schema.private_context_fingerprint_for(ctx)` in their cache keys.
+That way their responses will be shared by all clients who request them.

 ## `ttl:`